-Santorini Nautical Museum: The Nautical Museum of Santorini is located in Oia, the most picturesque village of Santorini, in the north part of the island.
-It is located in an elegant mansion and houses nautical instruments, shipping documents, aquarelles, parts of ships and a small library.
+Santorini Nautical Museum: The Nautical Museum of Santorini is located in Oia, the most picturesque village in the north part of the island.
+It is hosted in an elegant mansion and houses nautical instruments, shipping documents, aquarelles, ship parts, and a small library.

-The museum was founded in 1956 and its exhibits present the nautical history and the island's tradition, mostly during the 19th and 20th century.
+The museum was founded in 1956 and its exhibits present the nautical history and the island's tradition, mostly during the 19th and 20th centuries.

-All items on display at the museum have detailed descriptions.
-The ground floor houses nautical equipment as well as tools with a short description of the use of every item.
-Of special interest are the nautical archives and the historical documents.
-The first floor houses many uniforms, portraits and impressive ship replicas.
+All items on display come with detailed descriptions.
+The ground floor houses nautical equipment as well as tools with a short description of their use.
+Of special interest are the archives and historical documents.
+On the first floor lie numerous uniforms, portraits, and impressive ship replicas.

 How to get there